Lcvette/qtpyvcp-bookworm-installer/README.md

 `./install_for_qtpyvcp.sh`

 **To Update QtPyVCP and Probe Basic, from terminal in the installer directory file, run the following script command:**

 `./updater.sh`

+**To Uninstall QtPyVCP and Probe Basic, from a terminal run the lines below, once completed, delete the /dev folder:**

+`#!/bin/bash`

+`pip uninstall -y probe_basic qtpyvcp qtpyvcp.conversational-gcode`

-## For noting: Files that must be executable
+# For noting: Files that must be executable

 install_for_qtpyvcp.sh

 sudo_helper.sh

 updater.sh

-**To Uninstall QtPyVCP and Probe Basic, from a terminal run the following lines:**

-`#!/bin/bash`

-`pip uninstall -y probe_basic qtpyvcp qtpyvcp.conversational-gcode`

-## Then simply delete the /dev folder with all of its contents and delete the configs from Probe Basic